apache/orc/site/specification/ORCv1.md

           | DATA        | No       | Signed Integer RLE v1
 DIRECT_V2 | PRESENT     | Yes      | Boolean RLE
           | DATA        | No       | Signed Integer RLE v2

+> Note that the order of the Stream is not fixed.
+It also applies to other Column types.

 ## Float and Double Columns